Yoshiteru-Akiyama-GeoAI/CropClassification-1D/README.md

 Unlike previous studies that focus on a single architecture, this repository provides a unified benchmark to systematically evaluate temporal encoding and aggregation strategies across recurrent, convolutional, and attention-based sequence models under identical experimental conditions.

+## Note
+>This repository provides reference results of crop classification experiments using publicly available datasets.
+The datasets were randomly split into training, validation, and test sets, while the actual split files used in the experiments are not publicly released.
+Therefore, the reported results may vary depending on the execution environment and data split conditions, and should be considered as reference values obtained under the author's experimental setup.

 ---

 # 🎯 Research Objectives